-D. 2023 Legislative Session
+D. 2024 Legislative Session

-During the 2023 Legislative Session, the Division conducted an initial review of 20 bills identified on the Maryland General Assembly website as "Insurance - Other than Health" to determine if any bill had a potential impact on homeowners or medical professional liability insurance.
-Two of the bills identified are detailed here.
+During the 2024 Legislative Session, the Division conducted an initial review of 51 bills, monitored 25 bills, and provided written testimony in support of 3 bills identified on the Maryland General Assembly website as "Insurance - Other than Health" or as "Real Property" or other search terms to determine if any bill had a potential impact on homeowners or medical professional liability insurance.
+Some of the bills identified are detailed here.